patrick-nyt/merge-api/SOLUTION.md

 * I added some wiring for Cloud Datastore, if only to connect it to something, but I'm not sure the choice of database is very clear given the amount of information given.
+The data looks relational-- many posts probably have the same author.
+The makes a sql db look reasonable.
+On the other hand, that would mean doing a join on every query for this api which may not be wanted for performance reasons.

 * Assuming that simple is better, the algorithm is simple and not optimized: it retrieves max